 For decades brands have been very deliberate how their products are depicted in video games or pop culture in general — for a good reason.
 Brands have a duty to make sure their brand and products are represented accurately and favorably.
 It isn’t desirable for Chanel that their dress exists in a misogynistic, violent, and explicit fantasy world like Conan Exiles, even if you own it physically or in another virtual world.
 There is a Venn Diagram for each brand where their Magic Circle intersects with specific contexts and thus virtual worlds.
 Everything outside is not desirable and damaging to the brand.

 For the Metaverse all this means that: It’s not broadly desirable to transfer things or even identities between platform and channel boundaries.
-Not for individuals, not for groups and not for brands.
+Not for developers, not for individuals or groups, and not for brands.

 And at that point, why even bother with the enormous technical, conceptual, and legal challenges?
 It doesn’t fail at “could we?”, but rather at “should we?”.